 Finally, take a moment (or two) to talk with your professor.
 Regardless of your career path you are in the Core Texts Program for two semesters, and this Samford difference will forever be part of who you are.
 We want to know you.
 We care about your future.

-Making Sense of Modernity, Thursday, April 10, 10:00 am, Reid Chapel.
+Understanding the Renaissance, Thursday, November 13, 10:00 AM, Reid Chapel.
 Convo credit provided.